brentshields/Ableton-Dev-Salon-4.17.2014/slides.md

 - Great, but...
   - Usually more than one atom is desirable.
   - If more than one, time increments are the union of all atom mutations
-  - Time advances when any event handler or state observer mutates an atom
+  - Time advances when any event handler or state observer mutates an atom, not necessarily when you want

 ---